Deciding to straighten your teeth comes with a great range of options. Unfortunately, it also comes with many questions and nerves.

 This may be your objective, but alignment treatments are capable of so much more.
 Crooked or misaligned teeth are caused by many things; we want to get to the root of the problem and fix it; it’s much more than what is on the surface.

 Invisalign May Not Be for You

 The idea of straightening your teeth without anyone knowing sounds fantastic.
 However, everyone has different reasons for needing to straighten their teeth, aesthetics will not always win.
-Some may find that braces are a better option to correct their misaligned teeth if they are not a compliant/disciplined patient (E.g. Teenagers) that will be able to wear the aligners willingly according to your Orthodontist’s instructions.
+Some may find that braces are a better option to correct their misaligned teeth if they are not a compliant/disciplined patient (E.g. Teenagers) that will be able to wear the aligners willingly according to your Orthodontist’s or Dentist’s instructions.

 Costs and Timeline Are Different for Everyone

 If you hadn’t guessed it already, alignment processes are different for everyone; the same goes for the cost and time of your individual treatment.
 With great advancement in technology, Invisalign and braces are now available for around the same cost.
 However, this can vary if your treatment plan is more complex.
 You can expect to have a longer and more expensive treatment if this is the case.

 Changing Orthodontists’ is Costly and Detrimental to Your Treatment